weelink/FluentAssertions.NodaTime/docs/FluentAssertions.NodaTime/AssertionExtensions/Should.md

 ## Return Value

-The [`OffsetDateTimeAssertions`](../OffsetDateTimeAssertions.md) to use for asserting an OffsetDateTime.
+The [`OffsetDateTimeAssertions`](../OffsetDateTimeAssertions.md) to use for asserting a OffsetDateTime.

 ## See Also